Soapy7261/yolks/README.md

 ### Unbound

 I would not recommend using this, but if you want to, go ahead, it's just unbound, with some extra packages and compatible with pterodactyl

+### Satisfactory
+Thanks to [this](https://github.com/wolveix/satisfactory-server/blob/main/Dockerfile) docker file for the base of this yolk!

+- `debian` This is the recommended yolk for satisfactory, it's based off steamcmd:debian-12 and installs the satisfactory server.

+- `rocky` Same as debian, but based off steamcmd:rocky, not sure why you'd want to use this, but hey, it's here.

+- `ubuntu` Just based off steamcmd/steamcmd:ubuntu

+- `ubuntu-22` ubuntu 22, this is what the original docker image used.

+- `ubuntu-24` You get the point.

 # Original about me